maayanassraf/Segole/README.md

 - Shows the url in the stdout for easy access to the web page.

 I have used ansible vault for encrypting my `ansible_become_password` for running commands needed to be run as root.

+## Monitoring

+I have implemented another part in the ansible deployment, in the file `apply_monitoring.yaml` under the `deployment` directory.
+This file includes the following steps:
+- Installs Helm.
+- Gets Prometheus repository info.
+- Install Prometheus helm chart.
+- Get Grafana repository info.
+- Install Grafana Helm chart.

+Applying Grafana helm chart uses the `grafana_values.yaml`, under the `deployment/k8s` folder.
+Those values implementing persistence storage for grafana, `Prometheus` local server (which implemented by helm) as a datasource, and defining an already existing dashboard from grafana as a dashboard for monitoring.

+For adding the monitoring stack to the deployment you will need to edit the `main.yaml` under the `deployment` folder and removes the hashtags (#) from last two lines (enables the calling for additional file for implementing the monitoring stack), then run again the command: `ansible-playbook deployment/main.yaml --vault-password-file deployment/vault_password.txt`